philip-kwaning/Customer_Churn/README.md

    - Cleaning and preparing the data for analysis is a crucial step.
 This involves handling missing values, standardizing formats, and ensuring data quality.

 3. **Exploratory Data Analysis (EDA):**
    - EDA involves exploring the data to identify patterns, trends, and potential correlations.
-Visualization tools may be employed to gain a preliminary understanding of the dataset.
+Visualization tools were employed to gain a preliminary understanding of the dataset.

 4. **Feature Selection:**
-   - Identify key features like tenure and internet service influence customer churn.
+   - Key features like tenure and internet service influence customer churn.

 5. **Predictive Modeling:**
    - Common algorithms like logistic regression, and  decision trees were implemented, evaluated and selected the most suitable model based on performance metrics.